znxuan/Customer-Clustering-and-Conversion-Prediction/README.md

 >  Submission for: **Data Titans Hackathon – Solving Business & Economic Challenges with Analytics**

 ## Theme
-**Consumer Behavior & Business Strategy**
+Consumer Behavior & Business Strategy

 *What drives customer spending habits, and how can businesses optimize pricing strategies?*

----

 ## Overview